-Ratio Numerator Denominator As at March 31,2022 As at March 31,2021 Current Ratio (in times) Total Current assets Total Current Liabilities 0.0052 Debt-Equity Ratio (in times) Debt consist of borrwoings and lease liabilities Total equity (7.10) 0.0063 Debt service coverage ratio (in times) Earning for Debt service=Net Profit after Taxes+Non cash operating expenes+interest+other non-cash adjustments Debt service=Interest and Lease payments+Principal repayments (0.03) 0.58 Return on equity ratio (in %) Profit for the year Less Preference dividend (if any) Average total equity . \$ Trade receivables turnover ratio (in times) Revenue from operations Average Trade receivables -65% NA -116% NA \$Trade payables turnover ratio (in times) Cost of Construction & other expenses Average Trade Payables NA NA Net capital turnover ratio (in times) Revenue from operations Average working capital (i.e. Total current assets less Total current liabilities) (8000.0) 0.06 Net profit ratio (in %) Profit for the Year Revenue from operations -10939% -2843% ^ Return on capital employed (in %) Profit before tax and finance costs Capital employed=Net worth+Lease liabilities+Deferred tax liabilities 33% 88% ^^ Return on nvestment (in %) Income generated from invested funds Average invested funds in treasury investments 4% 10%
+Current Ratio (in times) Total Current assets Total Current Liabilities 0.0067 0.0081 Debt-Equity Ratio (in times) Debt consist of borrwoings and lease liabilities Total equity (5.59) (7.10) Debt service coverage ratio (in times) Earning for Debt service=Net Profit after Taxes+Non cash operating expenes+interest+other non-cash adjustments Debt service≃Interest and Lease payments+Principal repayments - - 0.48 Return on equity ratio (in %) Profit for the year Less Preference dividend (if any) Average total equity .
+NA# NA# \$ Trade receivables turnover ratio (in times) Revenue from operations Average Trade receivables NA# NA# \$Trade payables turnover ratio (in times) Cost of Construction & other expenses Average Trade Payables NA# NA# Net capital turnover ratio (in times) Revenue from operations Average working capital (i.e. Total current assets less Total current liabilities) (0.0000) 0.06 Net profit ratio (in %) Profit for the Year Revenue from operations 0% -7079% ^ Return on capital employed (in %) Profit before tax and finance costs Capital employed=Net worth+Lease liabilities+Deferred tax liabilities 26% 33% ^^ Return on Investment (in %) Income generated from invested funds Average invested funds in treasury investments 4%

-Notes to financial statements as at and for the year ended March 31, 2022

-- \$The company did not earn revenue from operation except unrealised gain on mutual fund during the year, hence this ratio is not applicable. - Current Ratio has been increased due to increase in other financial assets. - Debt-Equity Ratio has been decreased due to repayment of borrowings. - Debt service coverage ratio has been decreased due to increase in loss of the company in compare to last year. - # Return on equity ratio has been decreased due to increase in loss of company in compare to last year. - ## Net capital turnover ratio (in times) has been decreased due to increase in trade payable & revenue of opearations. - ### Net profit ratio has been decreased due to decrease in other income during the year in compare to last year. - ^ Return on capital employed has been decreased due to decreased in equity fund. - ^^ Return on Investment has been decreased due to lower return on Investment in compare to last year. - 32 Previous year figures have been regrouped or recast, where ever necessary to confirm with this year's presentation. - 33 Figures in brackets pertain to previous year, unless otherwise indicated.
+\$The company did not earn revenue from operation except unrealised gain on mutual fund during the year, hence this ratio is not applicable.

+Current Ratio has been decreased due to increase in borrowings during the year.

+Change in Debt-Equity Ratio due to increase in borrowings.

+Change in Debt service coverage ratio due to repayment of borrowing from NBFC during the year.

+Change in Net capital turnover ratio (in times) due to no revenue of opearations.

+Change in Net profit ratio due to no revenue during the year in compare to last year.

+^ Return on capital employed has been decreased due to decreased in equity fund.

+^^ Change in Return on Investment due to Nil Investment during the year in compare to last year.

+- 34 Previous year figures have been regrouped or recast, where ever necessary to confirm with this year's presentation. - 35 Figures in brackets pertain to previous year, unless otherwise indicated.